Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Foundational results on -structures

 and $R_{piqj}$ and $R_{pjqi}$ are both evaluated at $0$. \end{prop} \begin{proof} The constant term is $\delta_{ij}$ by the first equation in~\eqref{eq:normal-coords} and the linear term vanishes by~\eqref{eq:partial-gij-2}.
 Using~\eqref{eq:partial2-gij} and the symmetries of the Riemann tensor, the quadratic term can be written as

 \end{proof}

-\begin{rmk} Proposition~\ref{prop:taylor-metric} shows that, in Riemannian normal coordinates $x^1, \ldots, x^n$ centred at $x \in M$, the metric $g$ agrees with the Euclidean metric $g_{ij} = \delta_{ij}$ up to second order, if and only if the Riemann curvature tensor $\tRm$ vanishes at $x$.
+\begin{rmk} Proposition~\ref{prop:taylor-metric} shows that, in Riemannian normal coordinates $x^1, \ldots, x^n$ centred at $x \in M$, the metric $g$ agrees with the Euclidean metric $g_{ij} = \delta_{ij}$ up to second-order, if and only if the Riemann curvature tensor $\tRm$ vanishes at $x$.
 Sufficiency is obvious.
 To see necessity, let $i=p$ and $j=q$ in~\eqref{eq:taylor-metric-Q}.
 We get the vanishing of $R_{ppqq} + R_{pqqp} = 0 + R_{pqqp}$, which says that all sectional curvatures vanish, and thus $\tRm$ vanishes as is well-known. \end{rmk}

 Now let $(M^7, \ph)$ be a manifold with $\G$-structure.
-We have assembled all we need to establish the analogous second order Taylor expansion of $\ph$.
+We have assembled all we need to establish the analogous second-order Taylor expansion of $\ph$.
 We can choose our local orthonormal frame $\{ e_1, \ldots, e_7 \}$ of $T_x M$ to be \emph{$\G$-adapted}, meaning that \emph{at the point $x$}, the components $\ph_{ijk}$ of $\ph$ agree with those of the standard flat model on $\R^7$.

 \begin{thm} Let $(x^1, \ldots, x^7)$ be $\G$-adapted Riemannian normal coordinates centred at $x \in M$.
 The components $\ph_{ijk}$ of $\ph$ have Taylor expansions about $0$, which is the point in $\R^7$ corresponding to $x \in M$, given by